biodatageeks/sequila-cloud-recipes/README.md

 to a s3 bucket.
 Both steps are automated by [emr-serverless](modules/aws/emr-serverless/README.md) module.
 More info can be found [here](https://github.com/aws-samples/emr-serverless-samples/blob/main/examples/pyspark/dependencies/README.md)
 Starting from EMR release `6.7.0` it is possible to specify extra jars using `--packages` option but requires an additional VPN NAT setup.
+:bulb: This is why it may take some time (depending on you network bandwidth) to prepare and upload additional dependencies to a s3 bucket - please be patient.

 ```bash
 terraform apply -var-file=../../env/aws.tfvars -var-file=../../env/_all.tfvars -var-file=../../env/aws-emr.tfvars